Published: December 9, 2020 | Updated: January 28, 2021 | Posted by: Moneymax | Lifestyle

-After a session with the waves, you can catch your breath at Cloud 9, a three-story hut that stands over the sea water.
-While resting, you can watch the sunset paint the skies orange.
-This singlehandedly makes Siargao one of the scenic spots in the Philippines.
+After a session with the waves, catch your breath at Cloud 9, a three-story hut that stands over the sea water.
+While resting, enjoy the sunset paint the skies orange.
+This alone makes Siargao one of the most scenic spots in the Philippines.

-You may also visit the Sugba Lagoon, a spectacular lagoon surrounded by the greens of the towering mountains.
-You can dive, chill, and take life at a leisurely place in one of the best travel destinations in the Philippines.
+Thinking of where to go to next?
+Visit the Sugba Lagoon, a spectacular lagoon surrounded by the greens of the towering mountains.
+Dive, swim, and take life at a leisurely pace in one of the best travel destinations in the Philippines.

 History buffs and culture vultures will surely have fun in Ilocos Sur.
 It is home to one of the UNESCO Heritage sites in the Philippines, which is the city of Vigan.
 From Manila, you can reach the province via an almost 12-hour drive or one-hour flight.

-You can ride the calesa to tour around the vicinity or visit the shops for souvenirs.
-Wait until nighttime to see the destination’s full glory; it transforms into a place that is elegantly illuminated by the warm street lamps.
+You can ride the calesa to tour around the vicinity or visit the shops for some souvenirs.
+Wait until nighttime to see the place in its full glory.
+It elegantly transforms under the warm street lamps.

 Pangasinan is not just a pass-through location before you reach Baguio or Vigan.
 What many don’t realize is that the province has a wealth of beautiful spots, making it a great quick escape from the city.

 Another beach to visit is the Patar Beach, also known as the Boracay of Pangasinan.
 Located in Bolinao, Patar Beach features a long stretch of pristine white sand beach and a magnificent sunset view to boot.

 New Normal Accessibility: Boracay is open to domestic tourists from GCQ and MGCQ locations only.
 You should also present the following requirements as per the official website of Aklan: